adaptlearning/adapt-contrib-spoor/README.md

 **_spoor**: (object): The Spoor object that contains values for **_isEnabled**, **_tracking**, **_reporting**, and **_advancedSettings**.

 >**_isEnabled** (boolean): Enables/disables the **Spoor** extension.
 If set to `true` (the default value), the plugin will try to connect to a SCORM conformant LMS on course launch.
-If one is not available, a 'Could not connect to LMS' error message will be display.
+If one is not available, a 'Could not connect to LMS' error message will be displayed.
 This error may be ignored, or it may be avoided entirely by setting this to `false`.
 Disabling tracking in this way can be very helpful during course development (when running the course from a local server rather than an LMS) or if you have a course that needs to be able to run on an LMS or a web server.

 >>**_requireCourseCompleted** (boolean): Determines whether the learner must complete all the components in the course before the course can be marked as finished in the LMS.
 Acceptable values are `true` or `false`.
 The default is `false`.